WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 git push origin main
 ```

-You can set an upstream branch to track a local branch with the `-u` flag
+You can set an upstream branch to track a local branch with the `-u` flag:

 ```sh
 git push -u <remote-name> <branch-name>